thegetty/occasional-papers-5/content/about.md

 This publication was created using Quire™, a multiformat publishing tool from Getty.

-This publication has been funded by the President’s International Council, J. Paul Getty Trust.© 2020 J. Paul Getty Trust
+This publication has been funded by the President’s International Council, J. Paul Getty Trust.

+© 2020 J. Paul Getty Trust

 {{< q-class "cc-icon" >}}
 <svg class="quire-copyright__icon">